Cornell-Tech-PAML-Course-2023/homework2/README.md

 Your goal is to build on the system you developed from homework 1 and additional options to explore datasets.

+## Task 1

-<b>Task 1</b>: Import or restore a dataset and display it in a table.
+Import or restore a dataset and display it in a table.
 Your goal is to create two columns 1) upload a dataset from a file on your and 2) upload a dataset from a cloud source (specifically for HW2).
 Then, store the dataset in streamlit session state for later use.
 This task is repeated for all pages on the web application except Pages A_Explore Dataset and D_Deploy App.
 On Pages B - D, make sure to restore the dataset from st.session_state to avoid importing multiple times.
 Feel free to reuse code from HW1.

 <b>Task 2</b>: Generate and show visualizations of features in the dataset.
 Display at most two features from the dataset in a scatterplot, boxplot, line plot, and histogram, depending on the plot.
 Once a plot has been selected, the visualization should update with the appropriate figure.
 Use the user_input_features function to collect filters for each figure and update the plot accordingly.
 Feel free to reuse code from HW1.